-Barrick Gold, Inc (NYSE: GOLD) owns a 50% stake of the Donlin Gold LLC, and NOVAGOLD (NYSEAmerican: NG) owns the remaining 50%.
-The Donlin Gold Project stands as one of the highest grade open-pit gold deposits in the world.
-Not only is it located in a stable Jurisdiction in Alaska, it also contains very large reserves, estimated at around 39 million ounces.
+Barrick Gold, Inc (NYSE: GOLD) owns a 50% stake of the Donlin Gold LLC, and NOVAGOLD (NYSE American: NG) owns the remaining 50%.
+The Donlin Gold Project stands as one of the highest-grade open-pit gold deposits in the world.
+Not only is it located in a stable Jurisdiction in Alaska, but it also contains very large reserves, estimated at around 39 million ounces.
 With a resource grade much higher than that of its peers.
 Federal and State permits have been granted.
-With the drilling program in course, construction is expected to start in 2022.
+With the drilling program in the course, construction is expected to start in 2022.

-The remote location of the operations, and the infrastructure it will need to operate the mine comes at a high cost.
+The remote location of the operations and the infrastructure it will need to operate the mine come at a high cost.
 It is estimated that the mine would require an average load of 157 megawatts to operate.
 In order to supply that, a natural gas pipeline will be built, providing energy to conduct the operations, being over 312 miles long.

-Source: Donlin Gold Project Summary
+Source: Project Summary

 A feasibility study conducted in 2011 concluded that the Project will require a huge initial investment.
 Estimated at nearly $6.7 billion.
 The level of accuracy ranges between -15% to +30% of the final costs.
 Thus, the initial investment could reach $8.71 billion.
 Given the fact that nearly 10 years have passed since the study was initially published.
 It is likely that there is a discrepancy between the estimated costs then and today.

-This price was calculated based on the 27 years of life the mine is expected to have, on average.
+This price was calculated based on the 27 years of life the mine is expected to have.
 The economic analysis at the time concluded that a gold price of nearly $907/oz would be required in order to break even.
 Even taking into account the variation of the estimated costs between the 2011 feasibility study and today.
 The mine is expected to be an extremely profitable operation, considering the current gold prices.

 This shows that the project can only be completed by a company with a strong financial position.
 Despite the fact that the current gold price is much higher, and that it positively impacts the estimates for cash flow generation.
 The mine will take at least 6 years to be net cash flow positive.
 The feasibility study was conducted roughly 10 years ago and it is expected that the operating costs should be higher today.

-Why NovaGold Won’t Benefit As Much As Barrick
+Why NovaGold Won’t Benefit as Much as Barrick

-Meanwhile, the company currently holds nearly $135 million in cash and has $100 million in receivables, from the sale of Galore Creek Project to Newmont Mining Corporation (NEM).
+Meanwhile, the company currently holds nearly $135 million in cash and has $100 million in receivables, from the sale of the Galore Creek Project to Newmont Mining Corporation (NEM).
 With the sale, an additional $75 million are contingent upon approval of a plan to construct the mine.
 Even with the additional $75 million, the company barely has enough cash to get through the second year of construction.

-Source: Donlin Feasibility Study
+Source: Feasibility Study

-How Barrick Will Increase Its Stake
+How Barrick Will Increase Its Stake in Donlin Gold

 At some point in the future, Barrick will increase its stake in the Project.
 In order for NovaGold to be able to finance its part of the construction costs.
-This should be the only way the company will still manage to keep a minority interest, while backing the project.
+This should be the only way the company will still manage to keep a minority interest while backing the project.
 Another feasible option would be for Barrick to acquire NovaGold outright.
 Given the Cash Flow Analysis conducted.
 It leads us to conclude that NovaGold won’t be in a position where it can keep its 50% interest in the project and still be able to fund it.

 According to the Feasibility Study published in 2011, the project reveals an NPV of nearly $7 billion, given the $2000/oz price.
 This points to nearly 7% of Barrick’s Market Cap, which needs to be taken into account when valuing the company.
 Since the mine has a life expectancy of 27 years.
-This represents a very valuable long term asset that should provide investors with long term returns.
+This represents a very valuable long-term asset that should provide investors with long-term returns.
 If we take into account Bank of America’s gold price forecast of $3,000/oz, Barrick's 50% stake in Donlin becomes even more attractive.

-Source: Donlin Feasibility Study
+Source: Feasibility Study

 Bearish Case For NovaGold

 The company’s CEO has awarded himself $8.3 million over the course of the last five years.
 The report also points to the recent insider selling, driven by the stock surge.
 This has prompted NovaGold to sue J Capital Research.
-Even if the construction costs are underestimated, J Capital research makes bogus claims.
+Even if the construction costs are underestimated, J Capital's research makes bogus claims.
 It claims that the Donlin deposit is not feasible to put into production at any gold price.
 Which is an exaggeration.

-For the long term investors in Barrick, an asset of this quality is something to keep in mind while valuing the company.
+For the long-term investors in Barrick, an asset of this quality is something to keep in mind while valuing the company.
 As for NovaGold investors, the current financial position of the company will not allow for it to keep its 50% interest in the project.
 Only through dilution or by overleveraging the balance sheet will the company be able to keep its stake.
 As well as fund the project, in cooperation with Barrick.

 HERE are 8 ways of finding undervalued stocks